 The Clementinum is one of the largest building complexes in Europe (in Prague it’s only challenged by Prague Castle itself) and there are naturally a few ways to get there.

 Coming from the north it’s just a few minutes’ walk down from Staroměstská metro station.
 Coming from the south it’s about the same distance north from the Karlovy lázně tram stop.

 You’ll find the Baroque Library on the eastern side of the complex.

 The library’s operating hours vary depending on the season, but it generally opens either side of 10 am and closes around 4 or 5 pm in the European summer and autumn and till 6 or 7ish in the winter and holiday season.

 Admission to the library is 300 CZK for adults.
 Students under twenty-six and seniors over 65 get in for 200 CZK, and children up to six enter free of charge.

-TIP 1: Investigate the option of a family ticket at 800 CZK
+TIP 1: Take a look at the option of a family ticket at 800 CZK

-TIP 2: Booking online will see a 10% discount.
+TIP 2: Booking online gets you a 10% discount.